 As your finger moves inward from the screen’s edge, it drags your last-used app along with it.
-When you can see the app begin to appear onscreen, lift your finger: The app grows to fill the screen.
+When the app begins to appear onscreen, lift your finger: The app grows to fill the screen.

 Keep repeating the same trick, sliding your finger in from the left, and you’ll eventually cycle through all your currently open apps.

-Can’t remember whether an app’s already open?
+Can’t remember whether an app is already open?
 To see a list of your last six open apps, follow these steps from any screen on your Surface:

-Slowly slide your finger inward from screen’s left edge.
+Slowly slide your finger inward from the screen’s left edge.